jaicab/jaicab.github.io/_posts/2014-07-22-circle-illusion-with-tusi-motion.md

 {% endhighlight %}

 And that's the key.
 The **delay between balls must be always the same as the speed** of the animation.
-An <s><code>ease-in-out</code></s> `cubic-bezier(.5,.1,.5,.9)` animation is required to get the circular shape.
+An <s><code>ease-in-out</code></s> `cubic-bezier(0.42, 0, 0.58, 1.0)` animation is required to get the circular shape.
 Otherwise it'd be deformed.
 If you're wondering why I am substracting 1 from the `$num`, it's just because I added 1 to it so it worked directly in the `@for` directive.

+**UPDATE**: Even though the `ease-in-out` function creates this circular illusion on Chrome, other browser have presented different behaviours for it.
+That's why I've found the right `cubic-bezier` values for it so it works the same across browsers.

 ##Patching and fixing
 If you had follow the steps, you must be facing a problem here.
 The balls take some time to form that circular shape and you don't like that.
 Well, I solved that by animating the whole track with the ball within it: